 Yes, you have a nonprofit organization, but that isn’t an excuse for a poorly functioning website.
 People today have a standard of how a website should operate.
 Like business sites, a nonprofit website needs to be responsive (mobile and desktop friendly), be secured by SSL, and they need to load relatively quickly.

 Most of these can be handled by setting your website up properly when it is being built.
-Solid hosting looks after site speed and security, and any new site today should be responsive out of the box.
+Solid hosting that looks after site speed and security, and any new site today should be responsive out of the box.
 If you have a dated site that loads slowly and doesn’t perform properly on mobile it may be time to look at creating a new website.

 4. Highlight ways that people can get involved